MileHacker Logo

 Walking Friendly

-The city center is compact and easily walkable, with most major sites close to each other.
+The city center is compact and easily walkable, with almost all major sites close to each other.

 Scenic Views

-Climb cathedral towers or walk along the Roman bridge for stunning city panoramas.
+Climb cathedral towers or stroll along the Roman bridge for stunning city panoramas.

 Historical Context